-We estimate a logistic regression on 45,482 individual observations.
-Table 2 displays the estimates for β , expressed as odds ratios.
-All regressions include wave fixed effects with standard errors clustered at the country level.
-Column (1) displays the basic specification.
-Column (2) adds the control variables X{ict} .
-Column (3) also adds country fixed effects.
+the control variables $X{ict}$ .
+Column 3 also adds country fixed effects.
 The odds ratio is significantly larger than unity and stable across specifications.
 In all cases, higher inequality increases the probability of intensive parenting.
-In columns (4), (5), and (6), we repeat the analysis while also including the measures of tax progressivity and social expenditure.
-The results in columns (4) and (5) confirm that each of the three variables of interest has the predicted effect: inequality increases the intensive parenting style,
+In columns 4, 5, and 6, we repeat the analysis while also including the measures of tax progressivity and social expenditure.
+The results in columns 4 and 5 confirm that each of the three variables of interest has the predicted effect: Inequality increases the intensive parenting style, while tax progressivity and social expenditure reduce it (although the effect of the latter is not statistically significant).
+In the regression in column 6, the three effects are less well identified.
+The effects of inequality and social expenditure conform with the prediction of the theory, but the odds ratios are very high and low, respectively.
+Tax progressivity is not statistically significant.
+The results in the regression in column 6 reflect the limited time variation for the measures of redistribution, which makes it difficult to obtain reliable estimates in fixed-effect regressions.